 Speech synthesis (TTS), why is it so important ?

-Today, let’s zoom in on one of the bricks of speech recognition.
-Widely used in the operation of the voice assistants we are all familiar with, text-to-speech (also abbreviated to TTS) is not a technology that exploits speech, it produces it.
-Synthetic voices are generally the final stage of the process and are becoming increasingly popular.
-Why is this happening ?
-Because they are important in the overall “voice” experience, we explain why.
+Speech synthesis (also abbreviated as TTS, Text-to-Speech), unlike speech recognition, is not a technology that exploits the voice, it produces it.
+Synthetic voices are generally the final phase of the process and are becoming increasingly democratic.
+Why is this?
+Because they are important in the overall experience of “voice”, we explain why.

-Unlike speech recognition systems that use phonemes (the smallest units of sound) in the first place to break up sentences, TTS are based on what are called graphemes: the letters and groups of letters that transcribe a phoneme.
+Unlike speech recognition systems that use phonemes (the smallest units of sound) in the first place to cut out sentences, TTS will be based on what are known as graphemes: the letters and groups of letters that transcribe a phoneme.
 This means that the basic resource is not the sound, but the text.
 This is usually done in two steps.
-The first one will cut the text into sentences and words (our famous graphemes) and assign phonetic transcriptions, the pronunciation, to all these groups.
-Once the different text/phonetic groups have been identified, the second step is to convert these linguistic representations into sound.
+The first will cut the text into sentences and words (our famous graphemes) and assign phonetic transcriptions, the pronunciation, to all these groups.
+Once the different text/phonetic groups have been identified, the second step consists of converting these linguistic representations into sound.
 In other words, to read these indications to produce a voice that will read the information.

 Attention!
-The TTS should not be confused with voice response systems, which are generally used in public transport for example.
+Speech synthesis should not be confused with voice response systems, which are generally used in public transport for example.
 In the latter case, it is a database containing a large amount of voice information recorded by one or more operators.
-This information is very limited and contextual, and will be read at key moments, such as a stop or a connection.
-This operation is therefore much simpler than a TTS which will try to really synthesize a voice for each text provided.
-This does not mean that TTS is not used in the transport sector!
+This information, which is very limited and contextual, will be read at key moments, for example a stop or a connection.
+This operation is therefore much simpler than a TTS which will try to really synthesise a voice for each text provided.
+This does not mean that TTS are not used in the transport sector!

-TTS are found in a multitude of applications.
-However, it is important to know that this technology was originally designed to help people with disabilities (especially visually impaired) in their daily lives.
-For example, the very famous Stephen Hawking, because of his heavy disability, used a TTS to communicate with people around him (you can try it directly on this link).
+Speech synthesis can be found in a multitude of applications.
+However, it is important to know that this technology was originally designed to help people with disabilities (particularly visually impaired) in their daily lives.
+For example, the very famous Stephen Hawking, because of his severe disability, used a TTS to communicate with the people around him (you can try it directly at this link).

-Since then, many use cases have been developed more or less close to the original virtue of TTS.
-For example, as mentioned above in the context of transport, it is a question of using this technology to generate voices to transmit messages to passengers via voice, whether or not they suffer from a disability.
+Since then, many cases of use have been developed more or less close to the original virtue of TTS.
+For example, as mentioned above in the context of transport, this technology is used to generate voices to transmit messages to passengers via voice, whether or not they are disabled.
 It is very easy today to find traces of TTS in our uses.
 Another example can be found in language translation engines.
 These are equipped with this technology to suggest the pronunciation of the translated information in order to complete the textual translation.

-The point we’re getting at is the most telling use of TTS : Voice Assistants.
 Who today has never heard the voices of Siri, Alexa or the Google assistant?
 True ambassadors of “voice”, these assistants have all been directly equipped with voice synthesis in order to be able to respond to the user.
 This is not insignificant!
-The aim is to strengthen the relationship between the human and the machine through a conversational link… which is reciprocal.
+It is precisely a question of strengthening the relationship between human and machine through a conversational… reciprocal link.
 The user talks to the assistant and the latter answers, as in a natural conversation between two or more humans.
 This component is more important than we imagine.

-Indeed, as with any innovation, the adoption process is generally complex, especially when it brings a break in usage.
-The best way to gain acceptance for voice assistants was to offer new features that promote their use, but also to maximize the user experience by humanizing the technology.
-These synthesized voices then made it possible to give an identity to the various assistants, making it possible to differentiate them, but also to consider them as entities in their own.
+In fact, like any innovation, the adoption process is generally complex, especially when it brings a break in usage.
+The best way to gain acceptance for voice assistants was to offer new features that promote their use, but also to improve the user experience as much as possible by humanising the technology.
+These synthesised voices then made it possible to give an identity to the various assistants, making it possible to differentiate them, but also to consider them as entities in their own right.

-Beyond a simple functionality (attention the marketing course is about to begin) voices are today an integral part of the brand image!
-Some even consider that the voice is a pillar of the branding in the making.
+Beyond a simple functionality (the marketing course is about to begin), voices are now an integral part of the brand image!
+Some people even consider that the voice is a pillar of branding in the making.
 First of all, it replaces images, which by nature are fixed (and over-represented in the media), with more engaging messages: an image is worth a thousand words, a voice is worth a thousand images?

-The other interest for brands is to grasp the potential of the pool of voice assistants that is already large and tends to be larger, so isn’t it a good idea to go into voice with your own voice to reach such a large audience?
+The other interest for brands is to tell themselves that the pool of voice assistants is already large and that it tends to be larger, so isn’t it a good idea to go into voice with your own voice to reach such a large audience?